 A family guide to mount gambier

-Geological wonders abound in Mount Gambier, the jewel of the Limestone Coast.
-Discover an underground garden of Eden, glimmering sapphire lakes and bustling cafes with Trip In A Van's family guide to Mount Gambier.
+Geological wonders are around every corner in Mount Gambier, the jewel of the Limestone Coast.
+Discover an underground garden of Eden, glimmering sapphire lakes, underwater worlds and an emerging food scene.
+Fun's changed in Mount Gambier and it's closer than you think.
+Here's Trip In A Van's family guide to Mount Gambier.

 WHERE TO STAY

 The perfect base for your Mount Gambier adventure, Blue Lake Holiday Park is, as the name suggests, a short stroll from the famed Blue Lake and set on 27 acres of beautifully landscaped gardens.
 Plonked in a prime location with Mount Gambier’s biggest attractions, a golf course and the region’s wineries all on your doorstop, and with an impressive playground, swimming pool and tennis courts on-site, everyone will be kept happy.
 With views of the surrounding valley, stay in one of the brand-spanking new Luxury Lakeside Villas - family-friendly Mount Gambier accommodation sorted!
 Each villa has two bedrooms, two bathrooms, a fully equipped kitchen and is decked out with all the modern creature comforts.
 Don’t leave your best friend behind, many of the Mount Gambier Blue Lake Holiday Park accommodation options are also pet friendly.

 WHAT TO DO